Eng-Yasmina/NodeJS-Image-Processing-API-Express-Sharp/README.md

 - Upload any image (.png / .jpeg / .jpg) to resize it to (500px × 500px) & (300px × 300px) & (200px × 200px)

-# Learn how to build a Nodejs API and how I've developed this Image Processing Web APP
+# Learn how to build a Nodejs API and how I have developed this Image Processing Web APP
 ## 1. Set up the server and configure typeScript
 - Initialize ```package.json``` :
     ```bash